Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week1.md

 # Home work Challenges
 - I pushed the docker images from my Gitpod CLI to my docker hub I achieved this by firstly creating an access token, then i login to docker in my CLI
 ```docker login -u nwaliechinyerejessica -p accesstoken
  ```
-Then I tage the images with this commands
+Then I tagged the images with this commands:
 ```docker tag ubuntu:latest  nwaliechinyerejessica/cruddur-backend
   docker tag ubuntu:latest  nwaliechinyerejessica/cruddur-frontend
  ```